In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Experimental Details

 \subsection{Data-generating process (DGP)}

-We build on the DGP used in \citet{curth2021inductive} for our experiments.
+We build on the DGP used in \cite{curth2021inductive} for our experiments.
 The main differences lie in that we a) randomly binarize the data to consider the effect of misspecification, b) consider higher order interactions to make differences between CATE and the POs more salient and c) also induce confounding.

-We also use the covariate data from the Collaborative Perinatal Project provided\footnote{This can be retrieved from \url{https://jenniferhill7.wixsite.com/acic-2016/competition}} for the first Atlantic Causal Inference Competition (ACIC2016) \cite{dorie2019automated} .
+We also use the covariate data from the Collaborative Perinatal Project provided\footnote{This can be retrieved from \url{https://jenniferhill7.wixsite.com/acic-2016/competition}} for the first Atlantic Causal Inference Competition (ACIC2016) \cite{dorie2019automated} and process all covariates according to the transformations used for the competition\footnote{We use the code at \url{https://github.com/vdorie/aciccomp/blob/master/2016/R/transformInput.R}}.
 The original dataset has $d=58$ covariates, of which we exclude the $3$ categorical ones.
 Of the remaining $55$ covariates, $5$ are binary, $27$ are count data and $23$ are continuous.
-Because we found that the existing binary and count data are very sparse, we instead decided to randomly binarize, by choosing a random observed value in each column and keep only the $23$ continuous columns to resulting in a new input dataset $X^*$ used to create a DGP that mimics a decision tree.
-(Note that, while not used for outcome simulation, all other columns remain part of $X$, so all estimators have to also learn to distinguish informative from uninformative columns.)
+Because we found that the existing binary and count data are very sparse, we instead decided to randomly binarize variables, by choosing a random observed value in each column and keep only the $23$ continuous columns to resulting in a new input dataset $X^*$ used to create a DGP that mimics a decision tree.
+(Note that, while not used for outcome simulation, all other columns remain part of $X^{input}$ given to estimators and selection criteria, so all estimators have to also learn to distinguish informative from uninformative columns.)

 Similar to \citet{curth2021inductive}, we then use the input data in a linear model with interaction terms:

 where $\epsilon_i \sim N(0, .1)$, $\beta_j\sim \mathcal{B}(.3)$ and $\gamma_j\sim \mathcal{B}(\rho)$.
 We include each variable randomly into one first, second and third-order interaction term, for which we then simulate coefficient $\beta_{\cdot}\sim \mathcal{B}(.2)$.
 We chose for each coefficient to be binary to avoid large variances in the scale of POs and CATE across different runs of a simulation, such that RMSE remains comparable across runs.